Toronto Arrows: 2019–2021: First MLR seasons

+2022–2023: Final seasons

-Due to border crossing concerns related to the COVID-19 pandemic during the 2021 season, the Arrows temporarily relocated to Marietta, Georgia, to share Rugby ATL's facilities at Lupo Family Field.
-For the 2022 season, the Arrows hosted their game against the LA Giltinis at Starlight Stadium, marking the first MLR regular season game to be held in British Columbia.
+For the 2022 season, the Arrows hosted their game against the LA Giltinis at Starlight Stadium in Langford, British Columbia, marking the first MLR regular season game to be held in the province.
 The remainder of their home games were played at the renovated York Lions Stadium, over 1,000 days after the team's previous home game in Toronto.

+On August 30, 2023, the Arrows announced the passing of president and general partner, Bill Webb.
+Bill Webb's passing resulted in an outpouring of support from across the rugby world, including players, teams, leagues and foundations.
+On November 27, 2023, it was announced that the Arrows would not compete in the 2024 MLR season.

 Broadcasts

 For 2019, home games were shown on GameTV.
 Lincoln Rose and Kit McConnico were the on-air talent.

 For 2020, TSN was announced as the Arrows broadcast partner.
 Following the cancellation of the 2020 Major League Rugby season, TSN produced a 10-episode series, showing 60-minute highlights from chosen Arrows games, called "Arrows in an Hour."